AlexVanHell/full-stack-developer-test/README.md

 $ cp ./mongo-root.example ./mongo-root
 ```

-Then change the values you want
+Then change the values you want for your mongo credentials